DHAVAL-TANK/Trip_Advisior/README.md

-You can go through report file. it have diagrams,screenshots many other things which can help you to understand project.
+You can go through report file. it has diagrams,screenshots many other things which can help you to understand project.